fasrc/helmod/doc/INSTALL.md

 lmod requires `lua` 5.1 or 5.2, plus `lua-filesystem`, `lua-posix`, and `lua-devel` (at least as of lmod version 5.2).

-Source a configured fasrcsw clone, or at least define `FASRCSW_PROD` to point to the parent of the production `apps` directory.
+Source a configured HeLmod clone, or at least define `FASRCSW_PROD` to point to the parent of the production `apps` directory.

 Temporarily allow the writes that lmod wants to do (assuming your primary group is a trusted admin group):